 As a woman, I can boldly say that we live in a society with scores of perverted men and most of the time, regardless of whether you are wearing a dress that runs all the way to your shoes or one that ends at your knees, it’s almost impossible to walk in some areas, especially downtown or in some suburbs within the city, without getting inappropriate remarks from men.
 Some will even go to the extremes of spanking /pinching your bottom or even brushing across your bosom.

 Dare confront the culprits and you will be hit by the harsh reality that you are fighting a losing battle as they will either hurl unprintable words towards you or even threaten to beat you up, all this as the ever-curious Kenyan onlookers just stop to listen, see the drama and walk away.

 WOMEN ON SOCIAL MEDIA CONDEMN EMBASSAVA TOUTS

-A section of women who are fed up with such violations on women considering that this is not an isolated case, have taken up social media to condemn the obscenity actions targeting their gender.
-The women are seeking for government’s intervention to stop these abuse and are also calling on the Embassava Sacco to take disciplinary measures against the touts who committed the offense.
+A section of women who are fed up with such violations on women considering that this is not an isolated case, they have taken to social media to condemn the obscene actions targeting their gender.
+The women are seeking for government intervention to stop this abuse and are also calling on the Embassava Sacco to take disciplinary measures against the touts who committed the offense.

-Subsequently, an online petition against violation of women in the country has been created at AVAAZ.ORG.
+Subsequently, an online petition against the violation of women in the country has been created at AVAAZ.ORG.

-Cases of rape and defilement have been on the rise in the country lately, and in most cases, the perpetrators walk scot free to the agony of the victims.
-This mostly occurs due to shoddy jobs from the police which lead to loss of crucial evidence needed for prosecution.
+Cases of rape and defilement have been on the rise in the country lately, and in most cases, the perpetrators walk scot free, much to the agony of the victims.
+This mostly occurs due to the inefficiency and seeming incompetence from the police.
+Often in cases such as these, evidence crucial for prosecution of perpetrators is lost.

 If such bold barbaric acts from egocentric men, who will violate women just to satisfy their egos, are entertained, then soon we will see girls and women getting raped under the ‘justification’ that they provoked it.